-In line with the third view proposed above it is evident that Job does not view these mythical creatures as actually existing.
-The fact that Job employs mythological language is not unusual or unique, for in every language from every age myth is alluded to even in religions that are strictly monotheistic (Smick, 214).
+In line with the third view proposed above, it is evident that Job does not consider these mythical creatures to be real.
+The fact that Job employs mythological language is not unusual or unique, as in every language from every age, myth is alluded to, even in strictly monotheistic religions (Smick, 214).
 However, allusions do not imply belief.
 Job only refers to the commonly understood myths of his day, often in poetic language.

 We do the same today.
-Often people will refer to Santa Claus as if he really existed, yet few would accuse the person who mentions the benevolent saint as being an ardent follower or even one naive enough to suppose that one man could make worldwide deliveries in a single night!
+Often, people will refer to Santa Claus as if he existed, yet few would accuse the person who mentions the benevolent saint of being an ardent follower or even one naïve enough to suppose that one man could make worldwide deliveries in a single night!